 Otitis media also occurs more often in boys, in children who have a family history of frequent ear infections and in the winter, when colds and other respiratory illnesses are more common.

-Treatment of otitis media depends on a variety of factors.
-Although treatment with antibiotics used to be standard for all ear infections, recent research has shown that many ear infections will clear up on their own within 3 to 5 days.
+Treatment of middle ear infection depends on a variety of factors.
+Although treatment with antibiotics used to be standard for all ear infections, recent research has shown that many ear infections will clear up on their own within 3 to 5 days without treatment.
 If the ear infection is caused by a virus, an antibiotic will not help.
 When deciding if you or your child needs antibiotics, your healthcare provider may consider:

 - The type and severity of the infection